jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians3.md

 ## Overview:
 After establishing the true nature of Christ and the riches of knowing Him, Paul lays out what a life lived worthy of such a manner looks like.
 His instructions aren't just mere rules and suggestions; rather, they're lifestyles inspired and breathed by the Holy Spirit.

+#### v.1
+>Since, then, you have been raised with Christ, set your hearts on things above, where Christ is seated at the right hand of God.

+To set the heart (lit., "seek"; GK 2426) things above is to desire and to strive for heavenly things.
+It is to see to it that one's interests are constantly centered in Christ, that one's attitudes, ambitions, and whole outlook on life are molded by Christ's relationship to the believer, and that one's allegiance to him takes precedence over all earthly allegiances.
+#curtisvaughun

 #### v.2
 >Set your minds on things above, not on earthly things.